mdancho84/mdancho84.github.io/_posts/2018-08-21-agile-business-science-problem-framework.md

 Through his company, [Genesis Partners](https://www.linkedin.com/company/genesis-partnerscl/), Rodrigo has since implemented the BSPF on 3 projects. __According to Rodrigo, the BSPF has cut his time-to-deliver data science projects in half!__

+Let's think about this for a minute.
+Half.
+That's 50% of the time it used to take to complete a project.
+This means Rodrigo just doubled his effeciency.
+If he was generating 10X ROI as a consultant, __he's now generating 20X ROI__ just by implementing our BSPF framework!

 If interested, you can listen to his [2-minute testimonial](https://youtu.be/yw5CtGTzIw0).

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/yw5CtGTzIw0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>